 There are many aspects to improving ones’ golf performance.
 This goes far beyond lessons focused purely on technique.
 The environment that a player is in the majority of the time has a significant impact on the development of the player.
-You only need to look at successful golf programs such as the VIS program to understand that when you put talent and hard work in a good environment, outstanding results can be achieved.
+All successful golf programs understand that when you put talent and hard work in a good environment, outstanding results can be achieved.

 Let’s have a look at some of the characteristics of an environment conducive to good performance:

 Nothing tests a player more than playing in a high quality tournament against players of a similar or higher standard.
 Tournament play is a vital part of the feedback loop where players have an opportunity to test the quality of their preparation in a tournament environment.
 More often than not, the players performance is a direct reflection of the standard of their preparation.
 There is a fine balance between the amount of development work required and the amount of tournament play and experience required for good performance.

 Although a sport for single athletes, it is rare to find an accomplished player who didn’t practice in a group throughout their development phase.
 Group training gives students the opportunity to feel part of a team and often leads to an extra level of accountability in terms of training attendance and intensity level.
 Group training provides the opportunity to do competitive training either head to head or in small groups.
 This provides the players a training environment with higher intensity which means that students are training at an intensity closer to the tournament they are preparing for.